-The compensation granted to the directors of the Company amounted to €867 K for fiscal year 2020.
+The compensation granted to the Directors of the Company amounted to €993 K for fiscal year 2021.

-Moreover, the CEO of GenSight Biologics was shareholder of the Company with which GenSight Biologics had a lease contract and a service agreement (in connection with Human Resources, legal and Intellectual Property services) in 2020.
-The related expenses during the period amounted to €730 K.
+Until June 2021, the CEO of GenSight Biologics was shareholder of the Company with which GenSight Biologics has a lease contract and a service agreement (in connection with Human Resources, legal and Intellectual Property services).
+Therefore, Passage de l'Innovation is not a related party as of December 31, 2021.